jeremybar32093/covid_recovery_analysis/README.md

   * Filter on records with sale prices >= 1000
   * Filter on number of rooms > 0
 * In addition to row filtering, some columns were determined as out of scope and thus excluded from analysis
 * Lastly, some column reformatting was necessary to reformat Excel formatted dates and remove extraneous decimals from zip code field

+After performing cleanup steps, a separate file is exported called *housing_data_cleaned.csv* that is used downstream.

 **2.)
 2_housing_visualizations**